 Start address: Nielsen Park, Vaucluse, NSW - Google Maps route

 The easy Hermitage Foreshore Walk is a scenic walking track in Sydney Harbour National Park in Vaucluse.
-Loved by locals, families and walkers, it follows the coastline between Nielsen Park and the Hermitage Foreshore Reserve.
+Loved by locals, families and walkers, it follows the coastline between Nielsen Park and the Hermitage Foreshore Reserve and is easily one of the best free things to do in Sydney.
 The 4km there-and-back walk is a combination of boardwalks and well-maintained bush trails and is welcoming to nature lovers of all fitness levels.

 The 2-hour walk weaves through coastal vegetation, past secluded beaches, through lush parks, and along a string of enticingly secluded bays.
 Start at the family-loved Nielsen Park, lined by old trees and the waves of Shark Beach.
 Along the walk, take in the views of Shark Island, snap a pic of Sydney Harbour and the Sydney Harbour Bridge, and spot the grounds of 18th-century Strickland House.
 If you have time for one walk in Sydney, the Hermitage Foreshore Walk is a top contender!